visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 4. Apply the Slice operator to your plot.
 5. Do another *MinMax* query.

-  * It gives you the same results.
-This is because the Query parameter *Original data* is selected.
-This means the answer is for what is in the file, not what is on the screen.
+  * It gives you the different results.
+This is because the Query parameter *Actual Data* is selected.
+This means the answer will be the minimum and maximum constrained to the slice.

-6. Change the Query parameter to be *Actual data*.
+6. Change the Query parameter to be *Original Data*.
 7. Do another *MinMax* query.

-  * This time the answer will be the minimum and maximum constrained to the slice.
+  * This time the answer will match the result of the first query.
+It will display the minimum and maximum for what is in the file, not what is on the screen.

 1. Now highlight *Variable Sum* and click *Query*.